The Caribbean territories are endowed with a rich and globally unique biodiversity. They are home to more than

 To date, the CBF has 10 partner national conservation trust funds.
 These NCTFs are responsible for the selection and monitoring of projects on the ground to support local NGOs, community organizations, government, and academia that are aligned with the CBF´s objectives.
 Supporting biodiversity conservation goes hand-in-hand with livelihood improvement for local communities, and also supporting and influencing national and regional policy frameworks.

-The Caribbean Sustainable Finance Architecture (CSFA) is the network formed by the CBF and its partner NCTFs.
+The Caribbean Sustainable Finance Architecture (CSFA) is the network formed by the Caribbean Biodiversity Fund (CBF) and its partner National Conservation Trust Funds (NCTFs).
 The goal of the CSFA is to bolster endeavors that significantly contribute to financing the long-term conservation and preservation of biodiversity within the Caribbean region.
-As the Architecture matures, it aims to tackle two key challenges pertaining to financial flows for conservation in the Caribbean:

 For a comprehensive understanding of this program, we invite you to explore the following resources: